Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 Myth #8: If I have an abnormal Pap test, it means I have cervical cancer.

 An abnormal Pap test very rarely means you have cancer.
 An abnormal Pap test means the cells taken from your cervix look different from normal cells when seen under a microscope.
 These cell changes may develop into cervical cancer over many years if left untreated.
 All women with an abnormal result should be followed-up closely.

 Myth #9: The Pap test tells you if you have HPV or other sexually transmitted infections (STI).

 The Pap test only detects cell changes in the cervix.
-It does not tell you if you have an STI, including HPV, although HPV infections may result in abnormal cells that the Pap test may find.
-There are separate tests to check for other STIs (i.e. Chlamydia or Gonorrhea).
+It doesn’t tell you if you have an STI, including HPV, although HPV infections may result in abnormal cells that the Pap test may find.
+There are separate tests to check for other STIs (i.e., chlamydia or gonorrhea).
 The Pap test sample may be used to test for high-risk HPV.

 Myth #10: If I have HPV, my current partner must have given it to me.

-What we do know is that infection with HPV is very common, and at least 7 out of 10 people will have it at some point in their lifetime.
-Most times, it will disappear on its own.
+What we do know is that HPV infections are very common — at least 7 out of 10 people will have it at some point in their lifetime.
+Most times, it will go away on its own.

 Myth #11: If I have HPV, I will get cervical cancer.

 Over 70% of sexually active people will get HPV in their lifetime.
 Most people infected with HPV never show any symptoms.
 The body’s immune system usually clears the virus within 2 years.
 Some low risk types of HPV can cause genital warts.
-About 15 high-risk types of HPV can cause cervical cell changes if the HPV infection does not go away.
-If untreated these cell changes can develop into cervical cancer over many years.
-However, with monitoring cervical cell changes can be treated so that cancer does not develop.
+About 15 high-risk types of HPV can cause cervical cell changes if the HPV infection doesn’t go away.
+If untreated, these cell changes can develop into cervical cancer over many years.
+However, with monitoring, cervical cell changes can be treated so that cancer doesn’t develop.